nfereidooni/webpage-creation-challenge/README.md

 ## Description:
 This project is part of a webpage creation challenge for Prepr.
-The objective was to recreate https://preprlabs.org/ page(after login) using any framework and provide a dark mode button.
+The objective was to recreate https://preprlabs.org/ page(after login) using any framework (I chose React) and provide a dark mode button.

 Additional Objectives:
 - All mouseover effects needed to work.
 But you only need to implement following click events: search bar(doesn’t need to actually search, but it should respond to keyboard input), menu expansion/collapse, view switching between challenge/lab/project.